alessandro-baldassarre/openbrush-template/README.md

 # OpenBrush Template

-Template for multi-contract [ink-openbrush](https://github.com/727-Ventures/openbrush-contracts) projects
+Template for multi-contracts [ink-openbrush](https://github.com/727-Ventures/openbrush-contracts) projects

 ## How to Use